imk-toolkit/imk-toolkit/CONTRIBUTING.md

 It is highly recommended to use the provided [Makefile](/Makefile) for creating a reproducible development environment.

-1. First create the docker container using `make build`.
+1. First create the docker container using `make container`.
 2. Start and enter the container using `make bash`.

 This setup mounts the current [`imktk`](/imktk) folder into the docker environment.